Estimated reading time: 16 minutes

 He knows that the money in the bank account is his and wants to see his online bank balance at least once a week.

-It’s cute that he’s thrilled about banking, saving money, and earning money while negotiating.
+It’s cute that he’s thrilled about banking, saving, and earning money while negotiating.

 How We Teach Our Autistic Son To Budget